naiyerasif/jada/README.md

 - [x] [Sass](https://sass-lang.com/) integration
 - [x] Theme Switcher for Dark and Light modes
 - [ ] Support for RSS, Atom and JSON feeds (By default, only RSS feed is generated.)
-- [ ] Smooth scrolling to sections with [vue-scrollto](https://github.com/rigor789/vue-scrollTo) (Not available on generated Table of contents of the blog posts)
 - [x] Custom 404 page
 - [ ] Sitemap in XML